-10 Best Video Editors for Linux
+The 10 Best Video Editors for Linux

-Choosing the perfect video editor can be quite problematic for some, but this is where FossLinux comes into play.
-For your convenience, we have compiled a list of Top 10 Best Video Editors for Linux.
-In this article, we discuss all the relevant details including the pros, cons and also the salient features of each one of them.
+Choosing the perfect video editor can be quite problematic for some, but this is where FOSSLinux comes into play.
+We have compiled a list of the best Video Editors for Linux for your convenience.

-Kdenlive can be installed on almost any Linux distro including Ubuntu, elementary OS, Fedora, Manjaro, Arch Linux, Linux Mint, and others.
-Visit the official download page to grab your copy.Download Kdenlive
+Kdenlive can be installed on almost any Linux distro, including Ubuntu, elementary OS, Fedora, Manjaro, Arch Linux, Linux Mint, etc. Visit the official download page to grab your copy.

 Moreover, you can also edit audio and 4K videos through it.
 In addition to that, it supports external monitoring.
 On the audio front, it supports JACK transport sync, audio mixing across all tracks, stereo, mono, and 5.1 surround sounds support.

-Despite all of its features, we do not recommend Shotcut for professional purposes as the software is limited to only basic video editing.
-Shotcut can be executed on any Linux distro due to the availability of the AppImage version.Download Shotcut
+Despite its features, we do not recommend Shotcut for professional purposes as the software is limited to only basic video editing.
+Shotcut can be executed on any Linux distro due to the availability of the AppImage version.

 3. Lightworks Free

 This video editor for Linux systems is suitable for professionals in video editing, as the features go beyond the realm of novice editors.
-The award-winning non-linear editing (NLE) software supports 4K, Blu-Ray and even SD and HD video formats.
+The award-winning non-linear editing (NLE) software supports 4K, Blu-Ray, and even SD and HD video formats.
 Alongside those features, you will also find Low-Res Proxy workflows for 4K and drag-and-drop support.

 The developers have also added some high-quality video and audio filters and effects aimed at professionals.
-Unfortunately, this software is not completely free as it comes in two versions: Lightworks Free and Lightworks Pro.
+Unfortunately, this software is not entirely free as it comes in two versions: Lightworks Free and Lightworks Pro.
 The difference between them is that the latter supports different video formats, while the former does not.
 Lightworks is available for Windows and Mac OSX as well.

 LightWorks is available in executable DEB and RPM formats.
-Grab it from below link.Download LightWorks
+Grab it from the below link.

-OpenShot is completely free — and can also be installed directly through your operating system’s app store.
-It is available in AppImage format, which means you can just download and run it on any Linux system.Download OpenShot Video Editor
+OpenShot is entirely free — and can also be installed directly through your operating system’s app store.
+It is available in AppImage format, which means you can download and run it on any Linux system.

-What makes it feather light on system resources is the dedicated Batch Render Queue application in Flowblade.
-Batch Render Queue is a separate application to Flowblade and runs on a different process, so it is possible to close Flowblade without affecting ongoing renders
+What makes it feather-light on system resources is the dedicated Batch Render Queue application in Flowblade.
+Batch Render Queue is a separate application to Flowblade and runs on a different process, so it is possible to close Flowblade without affecting ongoing renders.

-Fascinated by Flowblade?
-Well, it requires only one visit to your distro’s app store to be installed.
-Alternatively, head over to the official website to download it.Download Flowblade
+Are you fascinated by Flowblade?
+It requires only one visit to your distro’s app store to be installed.
+Alternatively, head over to the official website to download it.

 6. DaVinci Resolve Free